 $100 Invested In This Stock Over The Last 5 Years, Would Be Worth This Much

-Regions Financial (NYSE:RF) has outperformed the market over the past 90 days by 20.54%, generating a 23.36% return for its investors over the time period.
+Ares Management (NYSE:ARES) has outperformed the market over the past 90 days by 12.68%, generating a 16.47% return for its investors over the time period.
 Now, given this information, it may seem like price appreciation alone is the best way to have made money on this stock, that's not actually the case.

-This is because Regions Financial has been paying out a regular cash dividend every year over the past 5 years.
+This is because Ares Management has been paying out a regular cash dividend every year over the past 5 years.
 Investors who fail to account for dividends are missing a key ingredient in calculating a stock's profitability over time.

+The following chart shows how your money would have grown over the years, with and without re-investing dividends.

 Calculating $100 Cash Growth Since 2016